latchbio/latch/docs/source/snakemake/environments.md

 )
 ```

-Note: If there is no `env_config` defined, Snakemake tasks on Latch will NOT use containers or conda environments by default.
+**Note**: If there is no `env_config` defined, Snakemake tasks on Latch will NOT use containers or conda environments by default.

 ## Using Private Container Registries